ucsdwcsng/wcsng_docs/technical/remote_access/remote_access_macos.md

     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
     ```

-3. Press `Enter` to accept the default location for your SSH key files.
+3. Press `Return` to accept the default location for your SSH key files.
 You'll be asked to enter a passphrase.
 This is optional but recommended for additional security.

 4. Once the keys are generated, you can display the public key in Terminal with the following command: